basvanwesting/genetic-algorithm/README.md

 ## TODO

 ## MAYBE
-* Distinction between poplation, offspring, parent cardinality (as offspring is always freshly mutated, generating cardinality, while the parents could all be equal)
 * Target cardinality range for Mutate Dynamic to avoid constant switching (noisy in reporting events)
 * Add scaling permutate?
 Can be done by grid search and then search within last grid with new scale
 * Add scaling helper function